clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 #.
 Create a systemd service script file :file:`vncserver@:[X].service`, where
 	[X] is the display ID, for each user in `/etc/systemd/system`.
 Each user
 	must be assigned a unique display ID.
 Be sure the correct username is entered in the `User` field.
-Below is an example shows user `vnc-user-b` who is assigned the display ID `5`.
+The example below shows user `vnc-user-b` who is assigned the display ID `5`.

 	.. code-block:: console